mwangizack/abc-adventures/README.md

 # ABC Adventures
-My first HTML/CSS website.
+My first HTML/CSS website (not reponsive).
 It is a sample tours and travel website built with html and css only.